lfd/sigmod23-reproduction/README.md

-# Ready to Leap (by co-design)?
+# Ready to Leap (by Co-Design)?
 Join Order Optimisation on Quantum Hardware

-This repository contains a complete reproduction package, including code and data artifacts, for "Ready to Leap (by co-design)?
+This repository contains a complete reproduction package, including code and data artifacts, for "Ready to Leap (by Co-Design)?
 Join Order Optimisation on Quantum Hardware", accepted at SIGMOD 2023.

 ## Reproduction

-### Build docker image
+### Build Docker Image

 ```
 docker build -t sigmod-repro .